archetype-themes/devkit/1. Getting Started/Developing components/c. Setting up the development environment.md

 ### 1. Setup Shopify CLI and the Theme Component Plugin

-We've made it easy incorporate theme components into your development workflow by building a Shopify CLI plugin that adds suite of commands accesible via `shopify theme component`.
+We've made it easy to incorporate theme components into your development workflow by building a Shopify CLI plugin that adds a suite of commands accesible via `shopify theme component`.

 See the [archetype-themes/plugin-theme-component](https://github.com/archetype-themes/plugin-theme-component) README for setup details.